|

 coexistence with the local population.
 The district of Jewtown in Cochin on

-the Malabar Coast of Southern India is one of them.
 It is a community which has survived for more than a thousand years,

 witnessing successive waves of conquerors and traders, the Portuguese, the